ntumitolab/ecme-rirr-dox/docs/force.md

-## Force generation[^Rice2000]
+## Force generation

-With ATP consumption from Cortassa, 2006[^Cortassa2006] tTe rate of ATP hydrolysis associated with force generation through actomyosin ATPase depends explicitly on both ATP and ADP, as previously demonstrated.
+The rate of ATP hydrolysis associated with force generation through actomyosin ATPase depends explicitly on both ATP and ADP. [^Rice2000]

 $$
 \begin{aligned}